Kit Le Fever

 Heart of Stone

-Kitayama was vocalist and head honcho with late-'70s Japanese proggers Shingetsu, who also had an album of odds'n'sods released under the name Serenade.
+Makoto Kitayama was vocalist and head honcho with late-'70s Japanese proggers Shingetsu, who also had an album of odds'n'sods released under the name Serenade.
 After Shingetsu's demise, he recorded a couple of poorly-received demos, causing him to quit the music business for a good decade, until the CD issue of a couple of Shingetsu albums and the aforementioned Serenade title.
 Having had his interest revitalised, he finally came up with an album's-worth of new material in 1998 under the above name.

 Hikaru Sazanami, which sounds like someone's name, though I have no idea whose, is a bit of a mixed bag, if not exactly a curate's egg.
-The tracks were all recorded between 1996 and '97, although they were written any time between 1972 and '96, and include unrecorded Serenade and Shingetsu material.
-The album consists of a full-on prog piece at either end, a more modern proggish effort next track in, and three shorter vocal/piano/string quartet songs in the middle that could possibly have been single material with different arrangements.
-While Blue and, to a lesser extent, Heart Of Stone are quite reasonable prog pieces, it's only really Budokan and the title track that concern us here.
+The tracks were all recorded between 1996 and '97, although they were written any time between 1972 and '96 and include unrecorded Serenade and Shingetsu material.
+The album consists of a full-on prog piece at either end, a more modern proggish effort next track in and three shorter vocal/piano/string quartet songs in the middle that could possibly have been single material with different arrangements.
+Although Blue and, to a lesser extent, Heart Of Stone are quite reasonable prog pieces, it's only really Budokan and the title track that concern us here.

 See: Shingetsu | Serenade